Scenic road through vineyards to the Pyrenees mountains.

 Where to Stay:

-If you have a bit more time, consider a food tour to really get a taste of Toulouse’s famous cuisine, like the hearty cassoulet.
-It’s a dish that really sticks with you, in the best way possible.
-For those interested in the wider region, Toulouse is also a great starting point for exploring France’s hidden gems or heading towards the Canal du Midi.
+If you have a little more time, maybe do a food tour, just so you can truly get a feel for Toulouse’s well loved cuisine, like that satisfying cassoulet, it’s the type of dish that kind of stays with you, in the best way possible.
+And for people who want to look beyond the city, Toulouse also works as a fine launch pad for wandering into France’s hidden gems, or if you prefer, heading off toward the Canal du Midi.

 Navigating The Canal Du Midi